bbauska/W3Cx-3of5/README.md

   <li>Other goodies, such as the option to set an input field out of a &lt;form&gt;, new elements such as &lt;datalist&gt; for autocompletion, &lt;output&gt; for feedback, etc.</li><br/>
 </ul>

-Examples of contextual keyboards are shown above; they differ depending on the type of  <input> fields in the &lt;form&gt;.
+Examples of contextual keyboards are shown above; they differ depending on the type of  &lt;input> fields in the &lt;form&gt;.
 In the examples, we can see: email, URL, and phone number.
 Look at the different keyboard layouts.
 The last picture is a date picker from an IOS phone.

 <h4>External resources:</h4>